1989 Chicago White Sox season

 The 1989 Chicago White Sox season was the White Sox's 90th season.
-They finished with a record of 69-92, good enough for 7th place in the American League West, 29.5 games behind the 1st place Oakland Athletics.
+They finished with a record of 69–92, anchoring them to the cellar (seventh place) of the American League West, 29.5 games behind the first place Oakland Athletics.

 Offseason

 Potential move to Florida

 In July 1988, legislators from the State of Illinois narrowly approved a proposal for a new state-financed stadium and a lease deal that would save the team $60 million and kept the White Sox from moving to St. Petersburg, Florida.

 St. Petersburg had begun construction on an $80 million domed stadium.

 The club's principal owners, Jerry Reinsdorf and Eddie Einhorn, had said the team would move to St. Petersburg, Florida, for the 1989 season if the stadium proposal were not approved.

-The State Senate in Springfield passed the stadium bill by a 30-26 vote about 20 minutes before midnight, then sent it on to the General Assembly, where Gov. James Thompson was involved in political maneuvering on the last day the Legislature was in session.
+The state Senate in Springfield passed the stadium bill by a 30 to 26 vote about 20 minutes before midnight, then sent it on to the General Assembly, where Gov. James Thompson was involved in political maneuvering on the last day the legislature was in session.

-The money for the ball park, would come from a 2 percent city hotel-motel tax, estimated to be worth at least $8 million a year.
+The money for the ball park would come from a 2 percent city hotel-motel tax, estimated to be worth at least $8 million a year.
 The city would add $5 million annually in revenue-sharing funds, and the state would contribute $5 million in hotel-motel tax revenues.